TomatenKuchenDEV/docs/docs/counting.md

 Using the counting system, members can count on your server.
 Kind of boring, but... why not?

 ## Commands

+### Successful counts

 `leaderboard counting` shows the counting leaderboard of the server.
-It lists the amount of successfull counts per user overall and of the current run.
+It lists the amount of successful counts per user overall and of the current run.

 ![/leaderboard counting](/img/countingleaderboard.png)

+### Failed counts

+The leaderboard displayed when using the command `leaderboard countingfail` lists all users that have failed a count.
+It displays how many times a user failed in total.

 ## Settings